 Brett M. Merfish is the Director of Youth Justice, which focuses on juvenile justice and youth experiencing homelessness.
 Brett first joined Texas Appleseed in 2012 working on foster care and fair financial services.
 She also has experience working as a legislative aide on Capitol Hill, as an associate at Patton Boggs LLP, and as the Political Director for a worker center.
 Brett received a Juris Doctor from the University of Virginia Law School, where she was a member of the Virginia Law Review editorial board and founded the Feminist Legal Forum.
 She received a Master of Public Policy from the Sanford School at Duke University and her undergraduate degree from Wellesley College.

-Cole Meyer serves as a Policy Associate on Texas Appleseed’s Criminal Justice Project.
+Cole Meyer serves as a Policy Analyst on Texas Appleseed’s Criminal Justice Project.
 In this role, he conducts policy-focused research and engages in advocacy to reform state criminal justice policies that result in discriminatory and ineffective outcomes.
 His areas of research range widely from analyzing the inefficiencies of the record sealing process to examining legal and extralegal factors impacting fines and fees assessments.
 Cole has shaped his career through work in the nonprofit sector and legal space.
 His experience draws from interactions with individuals affected by housing inequities, refugees resettling in the United States, and those attempting to obtain Social Security disability benefits.
-He holds a Bachelor's degree from the University of Nebraska-Lincoln and is currently fulfilling his Master of Public Affairs at the University of Texas at Austin.
+He holds a Bachelor's degree from the University of Nebraska-Lincoln and a Masters degree in Public Affairs (MPAff) from the University of Texas at Austin.

 Ask Me About: my dog - Koi, Nebraska Volleyball, the Pittsburgh Steelers, and my next travel plans.